siratsami/blscan/README.md

 # what is blscan?
 blscan is automated script to find broken link vulnerabilities
 # how is that work?
-it uses hakrawler to crawl the website and uses curl to extrace domains then using whois to find not registered domains
+it uses hakrawler to crawl the website and uses curl to extract domains then using whois to find not registered domains
 # install
 first you have to install https://github.com/hakluke/hakrawler
 #### `git clone https://github.com/siratsami/blscan`